Sun: Solar radiation

 The solar constant is the amount of power that the Sun deposits per unit area that is directly exposed to sunlight.
-The solar constant is equal to approximately 1368 W/m2 (watts per square meter) at a distance of one astronomical unit (AU) from the Sun (that is, on or near Earth).
+The solar constant is equal to approximately 1368 W/m2 (watts per square metre) at a distance of one astronomical unit (AU) from the Sun (that is, at or near Earth's orbit).
 Sunlight on the surface of Earth is attenuated by Earth's atmosphere, so that less power arrives at the surface (closer to 1000 W/m2) in clear conditions when the Sun is near the zenith.
 Sunlight at the top of Earth's atmosphere is composed (by total energy) of about 50% infrared light, 40% visible light, and 10% ultraviolet light.
-The atmosphere in particular filters out over 70% of solar ultraviolet, especially at the shorter wavelengths.
-Solar ultraviolet radiation ionizes Earth's dayside upper atmosphere, creating the electrically conducting ionosphere.
+The atmosphere filters out over 70% of solar ultraviolet, especially at the shorter wavelengths.
+Solar ultraviolet radiation ionises Earth's dayside upper atmosphere, creating its electrically conducting ionosphere.

-Ultraviolet light from the Sun has antiseptic properties and can be used to sanitize tools and water.
-It also causes sunburn, and has other biological effects such as the production of vitamin D and sun tanning.
-It is also the main cause of skin cancer.
-Ultraviolet light is strongly attenuated by Earth's ozone layer, so that the amount of UV varies greatly with latitude and has been partially responsible for many biological adaptations, including variations in human skin color in different regions of the Earth.High-energy gamma ray photons initially released with fusion reactions in the core are almost immediately absorbed by the solar plasma of the radiative zone, usually after traveling only a few millimeters.
+Ultraviolet light from the Sun has antiseptic properties and can be used to sanitise tools and water.
+This radiation causes sunburn, and has other biological effects such as the production of vitamin D and sun tanning.
+It is the main cause of skin cancer.
+Ultraviolet light is strongly attenuated by Earth's ozone layer, so that the amount of UV varies greatly with latitude and has been partially responsible for many biological adaptations, including variations in human skin colour.

+High-energy gamma ray photons initially released with fusion reactions in the core are almost immediately absorbed by the solar plasma of the radiative zone, usually after travelling only a few millimetres.
 Re-emission happens in a random direction and usually at slightly lower energy.
 With this sequence of emissions and absorptions, it takes a long time for radiation to reach the Sun's surface.
 Estimates of the photon travel time range between 10,000 and 170,000 years.
-In contrast, it takes only 2.3 seconds for the neutrinos, which account for about 2% of the total energy production of the Sun, to reach the surface.
+In contrast, it takes only 2.3 seconds for neutrinos, which account for about 2% of the total energy production of the Sun, to reach the surface.
 Because energy transport in the Sun is a process that involves photons in thermodynamic equilibrium with matter, the time scale of energy transport in the Sun is longer, on the order of 30,000,000 years.
 This is the time it would take the Sun to return to a stable state if the rate of energy generation in its core were suddenly changed.

-Neutrinos are also released by the fusion reactions in the core, but, unlike photons, they rarely interact with matter, so almost all are able to escape the Sun immediately.
-For many years measurements of the number of neutrinos produced in the Sun were lower than theories predicted by a factor of 3.
-This discrepancy was resolved in 2001 through the discovery of the effects of neutrino oscillation: the Sun emits the number of neutrinos predicted by the theory, but neutrino detectors were missing 2/3 of them because the neutrinos had changed flavor by the time they were detected.
+Electron neutrinos are released by fusion reactions in the core, but, unlike photons, they rarely interact with matter, so almost all are able to escape the Sun immediately.
+However, measurements of the number of these neutrinos produced in the Sun are lower than theories predict by a factor of 3.
+In 2001, the discovery of neutrino oscillation resolved the discrepancy: the Sun emits the number of electron neutrinos predicted by the theory, but neutrino detectors were missing 2/3 of them because the neutrinos had changed flavor by the time they were detected.